 The community elects representatives to their local Council to make decisions on their behalf.
 In New South Wales, local government elections are held every four years.
-The next elections are to be held in September 2020.
+The next elections are to be held in September 2021.

-Residents are able to raise issues with, and make representations to the elected members of Council.
+Residents are able to raise issues with and make representations to the elected members of Council.
 The Councillors may pursue the matter on the resident's behalf accordingly allowing members of the public to influence the development of policy.
 To get in touch with an elected Councillor please email clrsupp@svc.nsw.gov.au

-Council meetings are held monthly at the Council Chambers, alternately at Tumbarumba and Tumut.
+Council meetings are held monthly either by Zoom meetings or at the Council Chambers, alternately at Tumbarumba and Tumut.
 Members of the public are able to attend meetings of Council.
-Prior to meetings, the opportunity is offered to interested persons to address Council on any matters that are within its jurisdiction.
+Prior to meetings, the opportunity is offered to interested persons to address Council on any matters that are within its jurisdiction and listed on the agenda.
 Council meetings are also livestreamed via Council's YouTube site, which can be accessed by following the link from Council's website.
+Council Meetings - Snowy Valleys (nsw.gov.au)